Exeter-University-Sequencing-Facility/bioinformatic-enablers/setup.md

 - the full network name - it is `login.isca.ex.ac.uk`  put this wherever the program asks you for 'server', 'address', 'host', or 'remote computer'
 - Your username is your university short name
 - And your password is your usual password
+- If you are working offsite you will need to be connected the the VPN

 e.g.